wgseligman/GramsSim/README.md

 will write the output to `myStudy.root`.

-There are two ntuples in the ROOT file: LArHits, which contains energy deposits in the LAr (both ionization energy and optical photons); TrackInfo, which contains 'truth' information for all the tracks in the simulation.
+There are several ntuples in the ROOT file:
+   - LArHits, which contains energy deposits in the LAr (both ionization energy and optical photons)
+   - TrackInfo, which contains 'truth' information for all the tracks in the simulation.
+   - Options, which includes the parsed options for the job (options XML file with the user overrides)

 To understand the structure of the ntuples, either view the contents using ROOT, or look in `$GGDIR/GramsG4/src/GramsG4WriteNtuplesAction.cc`.

 If you don't know how to browse an ROOT ntuple, I suggest this [ROOT tutorial](https://www.nevis.columbia.edu/~seligman/root-class/).